eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

 });
 ```

 Now we are ready to run the actual processing loop.
 We simply wait for data or a shutdown request.
-Note that ``wait`` actually returns a vector of ``EventInfo*`` containing the specific events which occured and caused the wake-up.
-In our case we can ignore the return value since there are only two possible reasons why the waitset woke up:
+Note that `wait` actually returns a vector of `EventInfo*` containing the specific events which occurred and caused the wake-up.
+In our case we can ignore the return value since there are only two possible reasons why the WaitSet woke up:

 1. The single subscriber we attached received data.
-2. The signal handler issued a shutdown request, setting ``shutdown = true`` before waking up the waitset via the ``shutdownTrigger``.
+2. The signal handler issued a shutdown request, setting `shutdown = true` before waking up the WaitSet via the `shutdownTrigger`.

 This use is very similar to semaphores and less verbose compared to iterating over the returned vector.
 Inspecting the returned vector is needed in more complex cases, cf. the [Individual subscriber handling](#Individual) example.